HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 are only going to choose one of them; observation 000128000.

-Please note that we have written this notebook in such a way that you could remove the first line of the next cell (which selects only one ObsID), and run the notebook for all public observations.
+Please note that we have written this notebook in such a way that you could remove the first line of the next cell (which selects only one ObsID) and run the notebook for all public observations.

 ```{code-cell} python